 It’s official: the city has stopped picking up garbage.

-“Frankly, on 13th Avenue, the baskets are overflowing,” complained Fran Vella-Marrone, president of the Dyker Civic Association, where Terranova spoke on Tuesday night.
+“Frankly, on 13th Avenue, the baskets are overflowing,” complained Vella-Marrone, president of the Dyker Civic Association, where Terranova was speaking Tuesday night.
 “Especially on the weekend, it’s disgusting.”

 Terranova blamed budget cuts for the drop in pick-ups, citing an $80-million hole that the department had to fill.
 And he doesn’t predict an increase in collection anytime soon.